franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 - Optionally fill out:
   -  **End session endpoint**, an URL where OpenProject should redirect to to terminate a user's session.
   -  **JWKS URI**.
 This is the URL of the provider's  JSON Web Key Set document containing e.g., signing keys and certificates.
-  - A custom icon by using a publicly available URL to fetch the logo from
+  - A custom icon by using a publicly available URL to fetch the logo from.
 - Click on **Continue** to validate this form and move to the next step.
 If there are any errors in this form, they will turn red and inform you about what you need to change.

 ![Bildschirmfoto 2024-11-06 um 18.07.44](./custom-provider-advanced-config.png)